savva-k/savva-k.github.io/content/post/using-stringbuilder-instead-of-usual-concatenation-when-is-it-appropriate/index.md

   - "Coding"
 tags:
   - "Java"
-  - "dig deeper"
+summary: "You might know that using string concatenation in Java is not a good practice as it might affect performance.
+In this short article, I will try to describe when it is necessary to use StringBuilder and when we can afford using concatenation."
 ---

-You might know that using string concatenation in Java is not a good practice as it might affect performance.
-In this short article, I will try to describe when it is necessary to use StringBuilder and when we can afford using concatenation (+ sign).

 Let's start with a simple example: